privacy policy

 • (where the lawful ground of processing is consent) to withdraw consent.

-You can see more about these rights at the ICO website
+If you are in the UK, you can read more about these rights at the ICO website

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive or refuse to comply with your request in these circumstances.